absalom-muc/MHI-AC-Ctrl/Troubleshooting.md

 - You should have a basic understanding how to use an ESP8266.
 That includes the usage of an IDE for programming, compile, flash, OTA and log output via the serial terminal.
 - You should have a basic understanding of the MQTT protocol and how to setup a MQTT broker

 There are great descriptions in the WWW related to the topics above.
 Please use your preferred search engine.

-If you open a new issue please consider the following topics:
+If you open a new issue, please consider the following topics:
 - Use a use a meaningful title, so that the next user with a similar problem can recognize it
 - Which program version do you use?
 - Add the exact name of your AC indoor unit, e.g. SRK 35 ZS-S